vsheahan/Latent-Space-Invaders/METRICS_GLOSSARY.md

 - **Bad**: >20% (constantly blocking legitimate use)
 - **Catastrophic**: >90% (system is unusable)

-**In this project**:
+**In my experiments**:
 - Embedding Space Invaders: 96.9% (blocked almost everything!)
-- Latent Space Invaders: 3-8% (good!)
+- Latent Space Invaders: 3-8% (finally, something good!)
 - Ensemble Space Invaders: 7% SEP / 44% jailbreak (okay to bad)

+**My personal hell**: That moment when I got 96.9% FPR and realized I'd built a system that attacks normal users more aggressively than it defends against actual attacks.

 ---

 ### Accuracy
 **Formula**: `(TP + TN) / (TP + TN + FP + FN)`

-**What it measures**: What percentage of all predictions were correct?
+**What it measures**: What percentage of all my predictions were correct?

-**Example**: If you made 100 predictions and 85 were correct, accuracy = 85%.
+**Example**: If I made 100 predictions and 85 were correct, accuracy = 85%.

 **Why it matters**: Overall correctness.
 BUT can be misleading with imbalanced datasets.

-**Misleading Example**: If 95% of prompts are safe and you flag nothing, you get 95% accuracy while catching zero attacks!
+**Misleading Example**: If 95% of prompts are safe and I flag nothing, I get 95% accuracy while catching zero attacks!
+I can be 95% accurate and 100% useless.

-**In this project**: Not the primary metric due to class imbalance issues.
+**Why I don't emphasize it**: Class imbalance makes accuracy a liar.
+I could build a detector that literally does nothing and still get 90%+ accuracy.
+No thanks.

 ---